 A Storm of Swords

-When Daenerys Targaryen marches on Yunkai after the fall of Astapor, the Wise Masters supplement their defense with sellswords.
-Daenerys rejects the offer from Grazdan mo Eraz for fifty thousand golden marks to leave Slaver's Bay and head to Westeros.
+As part of her campaign in Slaver's Bay, Daenerys Targaryen marches on Yunkai following the fall of Astapor.
+Having learned about the faith of Astapor, the Wise Masters of Yunkai supplement their defense with sellswords.
+The Wise Masters attempt to convince Daenerys to leave their city by having Grazdan mo Eraz offering her fifty thousand golden marks to leave Slaver's Bay and head to Westeros.
+Daenerys rejects the offer.

 Daenerys defeats the city in a battle near Yunkai, turning the Second Sons and the Stormcrows in their service to her side.
-After Yunkai's surrender and the liberation of all slaves in the city, Daenerys marches on Meereen.
-Ghael informs Daenerys that Cleon, the new king in Astapor, desires an alliance between Meereen and Astapor against Yunkai.
+After Yunkai's surrender and the liberation of all slaves in the city, Daenerys decides not to sack the city but instead to march further towards Meereen.
+After having conquered Meereen, Daenerys receives an envoy from Astapor, Lord Ghael, who informs Daenerys that Cleon, the new king in Astapor, desires an alliance between Meereen and Astapor against Yunkai.

 A Dance with Dragons